Mask wearing at Hollow Way Medical Centre

 The start date for this process is 1st September 2021.
 If you wish to opt-out of the NHS Digital data collection (a "Type 1 Opt-Out"), please complete this form and either email it to firstname.lastname@example.org or drop it in to the practice by Monday 23rd August 2021.
 If you cannot download or print a form at home, you can telephone NHS Digital on 0300 303 5678 (Monday to Friday, 9am to 5pm) or email email@example.com at any time.

 If you would like to provide feedback about the data collection then you may use one of the following links:

 Provision of certificates or evidence of your COVID vaccination status

-Proof of your vaccination status will be available in the NHS app from 17th May 2021, which is also valuable for accessing your health record and ordering repeat prescriptions, and in some of the other apps that provide you with Patient online services.
+Proof of your vaccination status is available in the NHS App, which is also valuable for accessing your health record and ordering repeat prescriptions, and in some of the other apps that provide you with Patient online services.

 If you have not used it before, there is a self-registration process within the app to create an "NHS login" as per https://www.nhs.uk/nhs-services/online-services/nhs-log-in/

-Alternatively, you can call the NHS helpline on 119 (from 17th May 2021) and ask for a letter to be posted to you.
+Alternatively, you can call the NHS helpline on 119 and ask for a letter to be posted to you.
 This must be at least 5 days after you’ve completed your course of the vaccine.
 The letter may to take another 5 days to reach you, or longer if postal services are affected.
 Please take account of this when making your plans.